Skip to contentSkip to navigation

 Credit

-The MMFA’s Quebec and Canadian art collection is exhibited in a unique display that celebrates the history of a rich, though often little-known, heritage.
-The nearly 600 works displayed on six floors date from the colonial period to the flourishing of painting in Montreal and Canada in the 1960s and 1970s.
-The pavilion also features a space dedicated to Inuit art.
+The MMFA’s Quebec and Canadian art collection is exhibited in a unique display spanning six floors that celebrates the history of a rich heritage.
+Discover nearly 500 works, from the colonial era to the 1960s and 1970s, a prolific period for Quebec and Canadian painting.

 Level 4